Kankenny/sign-up-form/README.md

   3.)
 Pseudoclasses

-The concepts applied in this project will eventually be applied to my personal website as I plan to implement an automated emailing system to whoever wants to sign-up
+The concepts applied in this project will eventually be applied to my personal website as I plan to implement an automated emailing system to whoever wants to sign-up.